 A subsidiary of the Company has a \$25.0 million committed revolving credit facility, maturing on June 10, 2018.
 The facility may be used to finance normal course operations.
 Borrowings under this facility are secured by a first charge against the net assets of the subsidiary.
-As at December 31, 2016, the balance drawn on this facility is nil.
+As at March 31, 2017, the balance drawn on this facility is nil.

-Issuance of Letters of Credit
+Letters of Credit Facilities